Sea-class workboat

 A procurement contract for £48M was awarded to Atlas Elektronik UK (AEUK) in September 2017 for the delivery of up to 38 vessels under the programme.
 Thirty-five vessels were ultimately built, with deliveries beginning in 2018 and completing in 2024.
 Only (the largest boat in the series) is formally a commissioned warship of the Navy.
 The remaining boats are not technically commissioned warships.

+Development

+Remote controlled minesweeping was not a new idea; in 2003 during Operation Telic in Iraq.
+Atlas Elektronik UK Ltd developed their ARCIMS (Atlas Remote Capability Integrated Mission Suite) mission system which has several coil auxiliary boats (CABs), to emit signals detonating mines, towed behind an autonomous unmanned surface vessel (USV).
+The system was demonstrated successfully at DSEI 2013, using a purpose built 11 metre USV (which was later named Hussar) and two systems were exported to an overseas navy.
+In May 2015 Atlas were awarded a £13 million MOD contract to supply this autonomous minesweeping capability, including four USVs, to the Royal Navy, in partnership with Babcock, to be integrated by BAE SYSTEMS with their NAUTIS command system.